zak-schlemmer/robot/README.md

 [example-integration-script](https://github.com/zak-schlemmer/robot/blob/master/template/example.integration.sh)

-This will help help guide you in creating a "drop-in-place" set of projects for your organization.
+This will help guide you in creating a "drop-in-place" set of projects for your organization.